Makar-Data/China_suicide_analysis-EN/README.md

 ---

-## Этап 5.
+## Stage 5.
 Conclusion and discussion

 Education was not identified in previous stages of analysis as the most important predictor of mortality, but is confirmed upon visual inspection.